 Our nasal cavity and sinus chambers are our primary line of defense in conditioning air as it enters our bodies.
 Persistent sinus infections are often tied to a hidden environmental stressor that re-exposure to has detrimental health effects.
 Address the issue before it spreads beyond your sinuses.

 There is no one air quality test to cover it all.
-If its a newer home we would lean towards a chemical test for VOC's.
-If is an older home with a musty aroma we would test for biologicals.
+If it's a newer home, we will lean towards a chemical test for VOCs.
+If it is an older home with a musty aroma, we will test for biologicals.

-Best ways to improve Indoor Air Quality (IAQ) are through improving ventilation, air filtration, using low VOC paints and materials and managing moisture levels.
+The best ways to Improve Indoor Air Quality (IAQ) are improving ventilation, air filtration, using low VOC paints and materials, and managing moisture levels.